Post job

 • Post a job on free websites.

-Recruiting contract project managers involves bringing your A-game to the interview process.
-The first interview should introduce the company and the role to the candidate as much as they introduce their background experience and reasons for applying for the job.
+Recruiting contract project managers requires you to bring your A-game to the interview process.
+The first interview should introduce the company and the role to the candidate as much as they present their background experience and reasons for applying for the job.
 During later interviews, you can go into more detail about the technical details of the job and ask behavioral questions to gauge how they'd fit into your current company culture.

 The right interview questions can help you assess a candidate's hard skills, behavioral intelligence, and soft skills.

 Once you've decided on a perfect contract project manager candidate, it's time to write an offer letter.
-In addition to salary, it should also include details such as benefits and perks available to the employee.
+In addition to salary, it should include benefits and perks available to the employee.
 Qualified candidates may be considered for other positions, so make sure your offer is competitive.
 Candidates may wish to negotiate.
 Once you've settled on the details, formalize your agreement with a contract.

 You should also follow up with applicants who don't get the job with an email letting them know that you've filled the position.